Bookmark the FeedLinksContact

 Winch

-A winch is a device for piece of mind.
-Whether you’ll need one or not depends on the kind of areas you’re planning on going to.
+A winch is a device for peace of mind.
+Whether you'll need one or not depends on the kind of areas you're planning on going to.
 A good winch and bumper will set you back £500-600.
 Read about winches in our 3-part article: How to choose a winch, how to fit a winch and how to use a winch.

 Diff lockers

-The Land Rover central differential was introduced so that the vehicle could be in permanent four wheel drive with the front and rear axles able to turn at different speeds – much like the left and right wheels during cornering.
-Naturally, it meant that the Land Rover wasn’t true four wheel drive, so diff lock is used to ‘lock’ the central differential so that the front and rear axles rotate at the same speed.
+The Land Rover central differential was introduced so that the vehicle could be in permanent four wheel drive with the front and rear axles able to turn at different speeds - much like the axle differentials for left and right wheels during cornering.
+Naturally, it meant that the Land Rover wasn't true four wheel drive, so diff lock is used to 'lock' the central differential so that the front and rear axles rotate at the same speed.

 However, a central diff lock is not infallable for extreme off roading.
-Whereas without it, all power could be lost through one free spinning wheel, a central diff lock splits the power between the axles so that it would need two free spinning wheels at opposite corners of the vehicles.
-For the hard core off roader, tackling a ditch or crest diagonally, climbing steep slopes or rock crawling could bring about this loss of traction.
+Whereas without it, all power could be lost through one free spinning wheel, a central diff lock splits the power between the axles so that it would need two free spinning wheels at opposite corners of the vehicle.
+For the hard core off roader tackling a ditch or crest diagonally, climbing steep slopes or rock crawling could bring about this loss of traction.

-Axle diff lockers are additional components added to the axle differentials to create the true 4×4 whereby all wheels rotate at the same speed.
+Axle diff lockers are additional components added to the axle differentials to create the true 4x4 whereby all wheels rotate at the same speed.
 Diff lockers are all aftermarket additions and require a garage or a well equipped DIY enthusiast to fit.
 They carry a big price tag and should be reserved for the extreme off road expedition.

 Onboard compressor